-One case in point is the Police Minister in South Africa, Mr Fikile Mbalula.
-He gave a speech at the end of last week when he launched a new police squad, the Tactical Response Team.
+Another case is the Police Minister in South Africa, Mr Fikile Mbalula.
+Because he gave a speech in 2017 when he launched a new police squad, the Tactical Response Team.
 His speech to some 200 recruits of the police squad at Pretoria West Police Academy brimmed with words and phrases that you might prefer not to say in your speech.

 If they have got balls we must crush them.
 We must crush their balls.
 Let the criminals pee and drink their own urine.
 If a man says he has balls’ we must crush those balls.

 Good grief.
 What was he thinking, might be your reaction.
 He's got a grip on the subject, might be your other reaction!
 But he must have realised that people were filming him.
 Because that's what Ministers expect.
 Yes, we know that sometimes a gaffe can happen, particularly when you miss your autocue practice session.

 But the Minister's words didn't get any better in terms of what not to say in your speech.

 These people are undermining the sovereignty of our country.
 We must clamp down on them and today I am saying you must be merciless to dangerous criminals.
 Do not blink when you deal with a criminal, run them down if needs be and then you must return fire with fire and protect our people against them.